vmenger/deduce/docs/source/tutorial.md

 ### Lookup sets

-In order to match tokens to known idenitifiable words or concepts, `deduce` has the following builtin lookup sets:
+In order to match tokens to known identifiable words or concepts, `deduce` has the following builtin lookup sets:

 | **Name**          | **Size** | **Examples**                                     |
 |-------------------|----------|--------------------------------------------------|